Basic repair tools: your allies for a top-quality bike! 🛠️

 You're in the middle of a bike trip, everything's going swimmingly, when suddenly... you feel your bike wobble a little more than usual.
 You glance down and there's drama: your tire is as flat as a Breton pancake! 😱

-- Find the puncture: Inspect the inner tube and tire.
+2. **Finding the puncture**: Inspect the tube and tire.
 Inflate the tube slightly if necessary to locate the puncture.

-- Inflate the tire: Use the bicycle pump to reinflate the tire to the recommended pressure.
+5. **Inflate the tire**: Use the bike pump to reinflate the tire to the recommended pressure.

-Mission accomplished! 🎉 Your bike is back on its feet (well, wheels 😅), ready to take you on the roads of adventure.
-Now let's get back in the saddle and tackle another essential skill for any self-respecting cyclist: derailleur adjustment.
+And there you have it, mission accomplished! 🎉 Your bike is back on its feet (well, wheels 😅), ready to take you on the roads of adventure.
+Now let's get back in the saddle and tackle **another skill** essential for any self-respecting cyclist: derailleur adjustment.

 The derailleur: make your chain dance to the rhythm of the gears! 🕺

 Ah, the derailleur!
-That little virtuoso of the bike that lets us climb hills without breaking a sweat and hurtle downhill at top speed.
+That little virtuoso of the bike that lets us climb hills without breaking a sweat, and hurtle downhill at full speed.
 But when it decides to play out of tune, our whole sweet pedaling melody wavers.
 So, are you ready to tune your two-wheeler like a Stradivarius?
 Let's go for a lesson in mechanical music theory! 🎻

-- Adjust tension: If the derailleur is too loose or too tight, turn the adjuster to adjust the cable tension.
+2. **Adjust tension**: If the derailleur is too loose or too tight, turn the adjustment knob to adjust the cable tension.

-- Adjust the screws: If the extreme gears are difficult to adjust, turn the stop screws slightly with a screwdriver.
+3. **Adjust the screws**: If the extreme gears are unyielding, turn the stop screws slightly with a screwdriver to adjust them.

-- Test: Change speed to test.
+4. **Test**: Change gear to test.
 If it's smooth and quiet, you've got it!
 If not, adjust again until perfect.

 *If you have an electric bike, derailleur adjustment may be slightly different, so be sure to consult your bike's manual or visit a specialist workshop.*